afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 As you may know, Next.js is a **React** framework.
 The React library provides an excellent abstraction for view-centric development and is a well established and supported at this point.

 Truth be told, this was my first time using **TypeScript** extensively in a large project.
 My rationale for doing so was primarily to enable a type-safe and modern codebase, and secondarily to start growing these muscles and broaden my experience.
-I was pleasantly surprised with the language and it has a bright future ahead of it as a new native compiler (Go-based) is in active development and will offer 10x compilation times.
+I was pleasantly surprised with the language and it has a bright future ahead of it, as a new native compiler (Go-based) is in active development and will offer 10x faster compilation times.

 I historically have been a fan of Google's **Material Design** language and appreciate it's sleek and modern look and feel.
 That led me to leveraging **Material-UI v6**, the open-source React implementation of Material Design.
 I have past experience with this and will continue to advocate it is a good choice to build a consistent and pleasant Web UX in a simple manner.